YOU'RE WORTH IT: How to Set Your Fees as a Freelance Teacher

-This article is featured in the current edition of the VASTA Voice, a publication of the Voice and Speech Trainers Association
+This article is featured in the May, 2017 edition of the VASTA Voice, a publication of the Voice and Speech Trainers Association

 If you teach through an institution the price for your lessons is set by someone else.
 You may get a little less than you’d like on a per-student basis, but you never have to be the bad guy.
-Someone else sets and enforces the policies, collects the tuition fees, and pays you in a timely manner.
-If you’re teaching on your own, you have to do all that, whether you want to or not.
+Someone else sets and enforces the policies, collects the tuition fees, and pays you.

 So how do you set your price?